xorvoid/dis86/README.md

 - Support reverse-engineering 16-bit real-mode x86 DOS binaries
 - Generate code that is semantically correct (in so far as practical)
-- Generate code that integrates will with a hybrid-runtime system (Hdyra) [currently unreleased]
+- Generate code that integrates will with a hybrid-runtime system (Hydra) [currently unreleased]
 - Avoid making many assumptions or using heuristics that can lead to broken decompiled code
 - Be hackable and easy to extend as required
 - Automate away common manual transformations and let a human reverser focus on the subjective tasks a computer cannot do well (e.g. naming things)